PerfectBee Logo

 It's safe to say that the world would be a very different place without the bee.

-Did you know that in many places bees are "rented" as a utility, of sorts?
-The Californian almond industry - which accounts for the majority of the world's almonds - needs 1.7 million hives to keep the production of almonds moving.
-That's around 85% of the hives in all of the US!
+Did you know that in many places bees are “rented” as a utility of sorts?
+The Californian almond industry – which accounts for the majority of the world’s almonds – needs 1.7 million hives to keep the production of almonds moving.
+That’s around 85% of the hives in all of the US!
 Almond growers can pay $200 per hive per season, as bees are brought in for the almond season.
-All told we're talking about 80 billion bees or more (yes, that's a 'b'!).
+All told, we’re talking about 80 billion bees or more (yes, that’s a ‘b’!).

-Those are the hard, cold truths of why bees are important to us, globally.
-But they rock for other reasons too!
+Those are the hard, cold truths of why bees are important to us globally.
+But they rock for other reasons, too!

 They Shower Us With Color and Fill Our Table

 Many gardeners choose and plant flowers to bloom across the seasons.
-This can help our bees, since the staggered access to blooming flowers through the spring, summer and fall extends the periods during which they can collect nectar and pollen.
+This can help our bees since the staggered access to blooming flowers through the spring, summer and fall extends the periods during which they can collect nectar and pollen.

 The time when bees have access to abundant sources of nearby nectar and can therefore produce the greatest volume of honey is called the honey flow.
 It is something beekeepers consider carefully as they plan their gardens.

-The honey flow is about the ability of bees to complete the creation of honey, so it also about the weather being sufficiently accommodating to allow them to visit nearby flowers and collect nectar.
+The honey flow is about the ability of bees to complete the creation of honey, so it is also about the weather being sufficiently accommodating to allow them to visit nearby flowers and collect nectar.

 The Honey Flow